Network Evolution Based on Centrality: Model studied

-\paragraph*{Model.} We consider a network composed of $N$ nodes, initially connected by an arbitrary network.
+We consider a network composed of $N$ nodes, initially connected by an arbitrary network.
 Each node has a centrality associated to it.
-Note that it is not specified {\em which} centrality measure this refers to.
-There is a single parameter $\alpha \in [0,1]$ that determines the relative weight between edge addition and deletion.
-At a rate --that is equal for all nodes-- a node is randomly selected and modifies its neighborhood: with probability $\alpha$, it creates a link to the node with the highest centrality it is not already connected to.
-Otherwise, with probability $1-\alpha$, a link of the selected node decays.
+At a constant rate (set arbitrarily to one and {\em a priori} equal for all nodes) a node is randomly selected and modifies its neighborhood: with probability $\alpha \in [0,1]$, it creates a link to the node with the highest centrality it is not already connected to.
+With the complementary probability $1-\alpha$, a link of the selected node decays.
 If this happens then the node removes the link to the neighbor with the lowest centrality.
 If the node is connected to all the other nodes in the network (resp.~it is isolated), and it has to create (resp.~remove) a link, nothing happens.
-It is simple to show that the network formation process is ergodic, and thus starting from any initial network yields the same asymptotic results.
+One can show that the network formation process is ergodic, and starting from any initial network yields the same asymptotic results.
 Thus, and without any loss of generality, in the following we consider an empty network as initial condition.

-Alternatively, we could assume that a node has only local information of the network \cite{friedkin83:_horiz_of_obser_and_limit} and creates a link to another one in its second-order neighborhood with the highest centrality.
-It turns out that this leads to the same network evolution process as the one described above.
+Note that, when links are created, we could assume that a node has only local information of the network \cite{friedkin83:_horiz_of_obser_and_limit} and creates a link to the one with the highest centrality in its second-order neighborhood.
+It turns out that this leads to the same network evolution process.
 This makes sense in situations where centrality is known {\em ex ante}, for example, when centrality is a measure of performance in inter-organizational networks \citep{mehra01:_social_networ_of_high_and}, or it indicates the fitness of biological species \citep{jain98:_autoc_sets_growt_compl_evolut_model}.